scottnonnenberg/blog/pages/posts/2016-11-29-be-a-scientist-dev-productivity-tip-3.md

   - software
 ---

 I've been [told that I'm a very productive developer](https://scottnonnenberg.com/work/#scotts-value-add-is-beyond-mere-lines-of-code-h).
 And it's not magic!
-Welcome to number three of my [my developer productivity tips](/tags/dev-productivity/): **Be a scientist**.
+Welcome to number three of  [my developer productivity tips](/tags/dev-productivity/): **Be a scientist**.

 Scientists are curious, always learning, creative, and they know that they don't know everything.
 Let's talk about how you can be more like a scientist in your software development.